Diodes, Transformers and Regulators... oh my!

 You may claim a drawer, or cabinet, in 310 to store the circuit board for use in later labs.

 17) Build the circuit shown below using 2 470 Ω resistors, and a full wave bridge rectifier module.
 Be very careful with your location of grounds -- it is easy to melt a new spot in the breadboards.
 Note that the wiring of transformer and diode bridge have changed substantially.
 Print out Vout1 and Vout2 (measured with respect to ground), and make sure you understand how the circuit works.

 18) Design (but don't build) a power supply that will generate both +5V and -5V at 50 mA (imagine a 100Ω, 1/2 Watt resistor as your load).
 Use the 50 mA current rating to specify a capacitor.
 You will need both a +5 V regulator, (7805, datasheet) and a -5 V regulator (7905, datasheet).
 You will need to consider the "dropout voltage" of the regulator.

 In order for the 7805 to work, the input voltage must be greater than the output voltage.
 The regulator is guaranteed to work as long as the input is greater than the output by an amount specified by the dropout voltage.
 For example, if the dropout voltage was 1.5 volts, the input would have to stay above 6.5 volts (5 V output plus 1.5 V dropout).
 This can help you determine the amount of allowable ripple voltage, which can help you choose the size of the capacitor.

-include (at least) the following for the specified parts of the procedure.
+Include (at least) the following for the specified steps of the procedure.
 Each part requires only a few (2 or 3) sentences and, perhaps, a graph or two.
 Try to be specific in your responses - use data from the lab when possible.
-The writeup shouldn't take too long and you may want to do it as you are doing the lab.
+The writeup shouldn't take too long and you may want to do it most of it as you are doing the lab.